Samiul-Hossain/competitive-programming/README.md

-### Repository containing all of my practices of competitive programming
+### Repository containing all of my practices in competitive programming